Chapter 169 — Traffic Regulations

 Projecting Load; Light or Flag

-When a load extends more than four feet beyond the rear of a vehicle, you must put a red flag on it during the day or a …
+When a load extends four feet or more beyond the rear of a vehicle, it must be marked at the extreme rear end.
+When …

 169.522